crccheck/django-object-actions/README.md

 [![Build Status](https://travis-ci.org/crccheck/django-object-actions.svg?branch=master)](https://travis-ci.org/crccheck/django-object-actions)

-If you\'ve ever tried making your own admin object tools and you were like me, you immediately gave up.
-Why can\'t they be as easy as making Django Admin Actions?
+If you've ever tried making your own admin object tools and you were like me, you immediately gave up.
+Why can't they be as easy as making Django Admin Actions?
 Well now they can be.

 Quick-Start Guide